 Continued research is needed to improve our ability to estimate contributions of natural stocks in ocean fisheries and escapement.
 Progress has been made on this issue using genetics in coho salmon and using CWTs in Chinook salmon, and further work focusing on distributions of different stocks will help further refine zones of harvest management for mixed stock fisheries.
-Potential research areas include 1) basic research on stock distribution and migration patterns, and association studies to determine the degree to which hatchery stocks can be used to represent the distribution and migration patterns of natural stocks; 2) GSI and related technologies, otolith marking, and scale studies; and 3) improved statistical methods and models.
+Potential research areas include 1) basic research on stock distribution and migration patterns, and association studies to determine the degree to which hatchery stocks can be used to represent the distribution and migration patterns of natural stocks; 2) research into the effects of climate anomalies and interannual and inter-decadal climate variability on salmon ocean distribution; 3) GSI and related technologies, otolith marking, and scale studies; and 4) improved statistical methods and models.